dn13371/easyTrack/docs/technical-docs/reference.md

 - **Route:** `/delete`
 - **Purpose:**
   This route is built for the Fetch API to delete a project.
 If successful, the route returns a status code indicating success.
+The JS then redirects to the Dashboard.